Revisiting Madigan and Mosurski: Collapsibility via Minimal Separators: Hierarchical log-linear model and Graph Representation

 \section{Hierarchical log-linear model and Graph Representation}

 \cite{asmussen1983} analysed hierarchical log-linear models for multidimensional contingency table $N$, where each cell $i$ is determined by a set $V$ of classifying factors.
 Specifically, each factor in $V$ is a categorical variable for classifying observations.
-Let $p(i)$ be the probability of an observation falling into a cell $i$, where $p$ is usually assumed to be multinomial.
-A hierarchical log-linear model $L$ consists of a class of probabilities ($p\in L$) characterized by its generating class.
+Let $p(i)$ be the probability of an observation falling into a cell $i$.
+A hierarchical log-linear model $\mathcal{L}$ consists of a class of probabilities ($p\in \mathcal{L}$) characterized by its generating class.
 The generating class has generators represented with square brackets.
 For example, for a 4-way table with $V=\{\alpha, \beta, \gamma, \theta\}$, the log-linear model with generator $[\alpha\beta][\beta\gamma\theta]$ is,

 In the above, $m_{ijkl}$ represents the expected number of observations in the cell, whose classifying factors $(\alpha, \beta, \gamma, \theta)$ equal $(h,j,k,l)$.
 Besides, $\lambda_h^\alpha$ denotes the marginal effect of the variable $\alpha$, $\lambda_{h j}^{\alpha\beta}$ represents the first-order interaction effect between $\alpha$ and $\beta$, and so on.